udayasish/data-visualization-web--application-chart.js/README.md

    - The app will run at [http://localhost:5173/](http://localhost:5173/).

 3. **Backend Setup:**
-   - Open another terminal and navigate to the `backend` folder:
+   - Open another terminal and navigate to the `Backend` folder:
      ```bash
      cd Backend
      ```